syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Trackball.md

 When the Trackball is hovered over, the label is displayed over the series as well as the axis label.

-**ShowTrackballInfo**
+**ShowTrackballLabel**

-The `ShowTrackballInfo` property of [`Cartesian Series`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CartesianSeries.html) allows user to enable or disable the [`Trackball`](https://help.syncfusion.com/WinUI/sfchart/interactive-features#Trackball) label for corresponding series.
-By default, `ShowTrackballInfo` property is true.
+The `ShowTrackballLabel` property of [`Cartesian Series`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CartesianSeries.html) allows user to enable or disable the [`Trackball`](https://help.syncfusion.com/WinUI/sfchart/interactive-features#Trackball) label for corresponding series.
+By default, `ShowTrackballLabel` property is true.
 The property can be set as shown in the following code example.

 {% tabs %}